 The MV Act 1989 (Rules 50 and 51) includes provisions for the following:

-1. The number plate registration letter and number on 2 wheelers and LMV Cars should be in black on a white background, while the registration letter and number on commercial vehicles should be in black on yellow background.
+1. The number plate registration letter and number on 2-wheelers and LMV Cars should be in black on a white background, while the registration letter and number on commercial vehicles should be in black on a yellow background.

 2. The sizes of the number and letters for all vehicles shall be as given in the pamphlet for each category.

-3. Display of your licence plate in the front and rear side of your vehicle is as shown in the pamphlet.
+3. Display your licence plate number on the front and rear sides of your vehicle as shown in the pamphlet.

 4. No fancy lettering is allowed.

-5. Other names, pictures, and arts are not be displayed.
+5. Other names, pictures, and art are not displayed.

 The current format of the registration index consists of four parts: